cityssm/itWorkshops/2018-01-excel/speakingNotes.md

 Delete "A" row.

 Refresh.
--	Notice that “A” row comes back.
+-	Notice that "A" row comes back.
 Need to clean up in another way.

 Note the "Workbook Queries" sidebar.
 - Rename "Table 0" to "CollectionCalendar".